BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

 Objectives must be started before they start watching the player's actions.
 The easiest way to do this is by running a command:

-Enter `/bq objective YOUR_NAME tutorialQuest.fishObj` on the server.
+Enter `/bq objective YOUR_NAME add tutorialQuest.fishObj` on the server.
 This command will start the objective for the player.
 If you want to check if you have done it correctly, go to the defined location and fish 10 cod.
 After you caught 10 cod you should get a notification.